 The Integrated Postdoctoral Fellowship in Health Services and Outcomes Research is designed for professionals with an MD or PhD who wish to gain expertise in health services and outcomes research in order to pursue a career focused on research, dissemination and translation of research findings and scholarly educational activities.

-During the two-year fellowship, trainees enroll in a master’s degree program offered in The Graduate School of Northwestern University.
+During the two-year fellowship, trainees enroll in The Graduate School of Northwestern University to pursue relevant coursework.